I always get told that money doesn’t make you happy, and you know what?

-The goal in your personal finance journey is financial freedom but this isn’t your life’s goal.
-Financial freedom is just one goal in your life (I admit, a huge goal but not the end goal).
+The goal in your personal finance journey is financial freedom, but this isn’t your life’s goal.
+Financial freedom is just one goal in your life (I admit, it is a huge goal but not the end goal).

-What financial freedom does is free up your time so you can focus on what you truly care about (your purpose).
+Financial freedom frees up your time to focus on what you genuinely care about (your purpose).

-If your purpose requires money then you have the money there to support you without having to rely on a paycheck from a job.
+If your purpose requires money, you have the money to support yourself without relying on a paycheck from a job.

 Your goal should be to find your purpose and chase it because that is where true happiness lies.

-Happiness from material things and experiences is like a drug, they give you a temporary high where you need more to keep that level of happiness.
+Happiness from spending money on material things and experiences is like a drug; they give you a temporary high where you need more to keep that level of happiness.

 Happiness from your purpose is a lifestyle change.
-Your purpose is who you are, it’s something you do without thinking twice.
+Your purpose is who you are; you do it without thinking twice.

 Your purpose leads to fulfillment, which produces ultimate happiness.